-In the fourth instalment of his series on property development Gavin Taylor, director of Metropole Property Strategist, walks you through each step of the development journey.
+In the fourth instalment of my series on development, I'll walk you through each step of the development journey.

 Understanding these roles begins with understanding every stage that’s involved in the development process itself, from conception to completion.

 Although there are a distinct set of complementary steps that every property developer must follow in order to achieve the best possible outcome, the process is rarely completely linear.

 It is important for the developer to remain flexible and have the capacity to problem solve and think on their feet at all times, as at any point plans can go awry.

 While the process may vary slightly from project to project, in essence, all property developments must go through the following stages:

 - Working on drawing and documentation